ezhangle/krypton/README.md

      OpenSSL:  cc app.c -lssl -lcrypto
      Krypton:  cc app.c krypton.c

-If you're not using OpenSSL and OpenSSL headers are not installed on you're workstation, just copy over `openssl` directory to your build as well.
+If you're not using OpenSSL and OpenSSL headers are not installed on your workstation, just copy over `openssl` directory to your build as well.

 ## Supported API